Limited to 28 Travelers

 - The Most Deluxe Vessel on the River

 You won’t find a riverboat of higher quality.
 The Delfin II, built in 2009, is custom-designed for navigating the Amazon and its tributaries.
-Built in a classic style distinctive to this region and beautifully finished with contemporary comforts, this small ship features generous cabins with panoramic windows for surveying the passing rain forest and wildlife.
+Built in a classic style distinctive to this region and beautifully finished with contemporary comforts, this small ship features generous cabins, with panoramic windows for surveying the rainforest and wildlife.

 - A Maximum of 28 Guests, for a More Authentic Experience

-While some Amazon ships carry 100 passengers or more, the Delfin II offers a much more intimate experience.
-We charter the ship exclusively for our Nat Hab travelers.
+While some Amazon vessels carry 100 passengers or more, the Delfin II offers a much more intimate experience.
+We charter this deluxe riverboat exclusively for our Nat Hab travelers.
 Its compact size means we can tie up at the bank to easily embark small skiffs for excursions to observe wildlife at close range.
 We also enjoy personalized encounters with local ribereño people in riverside villages along our route.

 - Cruise all the Way to the Amazon Headwaters

-Amazon itineraries vary—compare carefully.
+Amazon itineraries vary, so compare carefully.
 Our main focus is the largest protected realm in Peru (and second largest in the entire Amazon Basin), the Pacaya Samiria National Reserve.
-This 5-million-acre wetland at the headwaters of the mighty river is replete with wildlife—you won’t find a richer experience of rain forest biodiversity.
+This 5-million-acre wetland at the headwaters of the mighty river is replete with wildlife—you won’t find a richer experience of rainforest biodiversity.